joeybudi/fluopyramecon/README.md

 # fluopyramecon
-Fluopyram economics at Marsden farm experiment.\n
+Fluopyram economics at Marsden farm experiment.

 This is a project on objective 3 of NIFA grant to explore economics of fluopyram seed treatment to crop rotation systems